amad00r/sisc-von-neumann/README.md

 - A virtual machine which can execute these 16 bit instructions by emulating a SISC Von Neumann computer

+Download the latest release for Linux or Windows from: https://github.com/amad00r/sisc-von-neumann/releases

 ## command-line usage

 ### build